sf-wdi-22-23/modules-22/w06-ruby/d5-drills/README.md

 **See a form to create a new record on `record#new`**

 * Let's create a link on *every* page that will get us to a form that creates a new record, which lives on `/records/new`.
 We can edit the `application.html.erb` file which lives in `views/layouts/` to accomplish this.
-Inside the file add an anchor tag just about the `yield` statement in the `<body>`.
+Inside the file add a `link_to` just about the `yield` statement in the `<body>`.

 ```html
 <body>